zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    sessions.

-   :c: The connection, which may be UDP or TCP depending on the type of the
+   :param c: The connection, which may be UDP or TCP depending on the type of the
       transport-layer session being analyzed.

-   :msg: The parsed DNS message header.
+   :param msg: The parsed DNS message header.

-   :ans: The type-independent part of the parsed answer record.
+   :param ans: The type-independent part of the parsed answer record.

-   :target: Target of the SRV response -- the canonical hostname of the
+   :param target: Target of the SRV response -- the canonical hostname of the
            machine providing the service, ending in a dot.

-   :priority: Priority of the SRV response -- the priority of the target
+   :param priority: Priority of the SRV response -- the priority of the target
              host, lower value means more preferred.

-   :weight: Weight of the SRV response -- a relative weight for records
+   :param weight: Weight of the SRV response -- a relative weight for records
            with the same priority, higher value means more preferred.

-   :p: Port of the SRV response -- the TCP or UDP port on which the
+   :param p: Port of the SRV response -- the TCP or UDP port on which the
       service is to be found.

    .. zeek:see:: dns_AAAA_reply dns_A_reply dns_CNAME_reply dns_EDNS_addl